libp2p/specs/webrtc/browser-to-browser.md

 4. _A_ receives _B_'s answer via the signaling protocol stream and sets it locally via `RTCPeerConnection.setRemoteDescription`.

-5. TODO: Define ICE candidate exchange.
+5. _A_ and _B_ send their local ICE candidates via the existing signaling protocol stream.
+   Both nodes continuously read from the stream, adding incoming remote candidates via `RTCPeerConnection.addIceCandidate()`.

+6. On successful establishment or failure of the direct connection, _A_ and _B_ close the signaling protocol stream.
+   TODO: Is there value in retrying on failure?

-5. Messages on `RTCDataChannel`s on the established `RTCPeerConnection` are framed using the message framing mechanism described in [Multiplexing](#multiplexing).
+7. Messages on `RTCDataChannel`s on the established `RTCPeerConnection` are framed using the message framing mechanism described in [Multiplexing](#multiplexing).

 The above browser-to-browser WebRTC connection establishment replaces the existing [libp2p WebRTC star](https://github.com/libp2p/js-libp2p-webrtc-star) and [libp2p WebRTC direct](https://github.com/libp2p/js-libp2p-webrtc-direct) protocols.